appcues/appcues-android-sdk/README.md

 - `identify(userId)`

+After identifying a user, you can optionally associate that user with group.

+- `group(groupId)`

 ### Tracking Screens and Events

 Events are the “actions” your users take in your application, which can be anything from clicking a certain button to viewing a specific screen.
 Once you’ve installed and initialized the Appcues Android SDK, you can start tracking screens and events using the following methods: